alanwunsche/GPT-Prompts/easy-research-guide.md

 I will select a number from your most recent response and we will iterate through this cycle until I type exit

+>Examples to start the research:
+>Tell me some great things about Barcelona
+>Tell me about the global currency wars

 ---